Skip to content

 pip install abstractflow

-Optional extras: - Host profile for local Python proxy stack + compatibility routes (Flow, FlowRunner, abstractflow.visual local execution, workflow bundles, Agent nodes): pip install "abstractflow[apple]" or pip install "abstractflow[gpu]" - Agent nodes only, without the host profile: pip install "abstractflow[agent]" - Documentation site tools: pip install "abstractflow[docs]"
+Optional extras: - Host profile for the Python proxy stack + matching Gateway deployment profile + compatibility routes (Flow, FlowRunner, abstractflow.visual local execution, workflow bundles, Agent nodes): pip install "abstractflow[apple]" or pip install "abstractflow[gpu]" - Agent nodes only, without the host profile: pip install "abstractflow[agent]" - Documentation site tools: pip install "abstractflow[docs]"

 From source (repo root):